ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

     tecadmin@ubuntubase:~$ docker-compose --version # We want Docker Compose to be v1.14.0 or higher docker-compose version 1.14.0, build c7bdf9e

-If you get a version that doesn\'t support our qualifications, raise your hand and tell the instructor.
+If you get a version that doesn't support our qualifications, raise your hand and tell the instructor.

-**2.** From the same command line, enter the following command:
+**2.** From the same command line, enter the following command below

     tecadmin@ubuntubase:~$ code